2.29 DAppSys Libraries

 DSProxy

-.
+DSProxyThe first one is the DAppSys DSProxy.
 This implements a simple Proxy that is deployed as a standalone contract and can be used by the Owner to execute the code the logic that is implemented in the implementation contract.

 The user would pass in the contract byte code along with the function call data, the call data remember that it specifies the function selector of the function to be called along with the arguments for that function.
 This library provides a way for the user to both create the implementation contract using the bytecode provided, then delegating the call, to that contract, the specific function, the arguments as specified in the call data.
 There are associated libraries related to DSProxy that help implement a factory contract as well as some caching mechanism.